rpy2/rpy2/README.rst

 License
 =======

-RPy2 can be used under the terms of either the GNU General Public License Version 2 or later (see the file gpl-2.0.txt).
+RPy2 can be used under the terms of the GNU
+General Public License Version 2 or later (see the file gpl-2.0.txt).
+This is the very same license R itself is released under.